How to Dedicate Your Life to Music When You're Fucking Scared

 He shared about his fear.
 And specifically, the fear of striving toward something remarkable after a life-changing setback.

 To anyone he meets, this guy comes across as smart, successful, and interesting.
-He’s working on a big, exciting project that has the potential to have a huge positive impact how a large slice of the music industry does business.
+He’s working on a big, exciting project that has the potential to have a huge positive impact on how a large slice of the music industry does business.
 What could be better than that?

 But this isn’t his first rodeo and the last big awesome project he poured himself into was interrupted by a life-threatening disease that forced him to put down work and focus on healing, which he did.
 But by the time he recovered, the moment had passed on the thing he was building.